KartikUgale/DSA_Prep/Notes/Java_IMP_Topics.md

 | Purpose | Focuses on **what** an object does | Focuses on **how** an object's data is protected |
 | Example | Abstract class `Animal` with `makeSound()` method | `Employee` class with private `salary` variable and public `getSalary()` method |

-Would you like more examples or explanations? 🚀